by Vlad Cuc

 As stated earlier in this article, a buyer of shares in Romania can be an entity that is part of the company (another shareholder of the company) or a person/legal entity outside the company.
 If the latter applies, the purchase procedure is composed of more steps and it requires a more complex list of necessary documents.

-In the case in which the buyer of the Romanian shares is a third party, our team of lawyers in Romania can advise on the main procedures that must be concluded; basically, the transfer is composed of two main steps: the general assembly of the shareholders will file a decision on the sale of shares, that will be published in the Romanian Official Gazette
+In the case in which the buyer of the Romanian shares is a third party, our team of lawyers in Romania can advise on the main procedures that must be concluded; basically, the transfer is composed of two main steps: the general assembly of the shareholders will file a decision on the sale of shares, which will be published in the Romanian Official Gazette.

-After this information is published with the Romanian Official Gazette, there is a period of 30 days in which another party can make an opposition; from here, two options are available.
+After this step is completed with the Official Gazette, there is a period of 30 days in which another party can make an opposition; from here, two options are available.
 Provided that a person will make an opposition, the procedure will be suspended and the case will be handled by the local courts; the procedure can continue once the Romanian courts will issue a resolution.

-WORDING OF A TRANSFER OF SHARES AGREEMENT IN ROMANIA (this is solely for information purposes only; please contact our law firm in Romania if you require assistance):
+Below you can find the wording of a transfer of shares agreement in Romania (this is solely for information purposes only; please address our law firm in Romania if you require assistance):

 I , Person A. ……….. , assigning a number of ……….. shares at their nominal value of …………………….., to person B. ………. will withdraw myself as shareholder (asociat) in ……………..
 SRL , renouncing through by this document any rights and obligations in the company mentioned above.